 refraining from committing the same sin if the opportunity presents itself again;

 teaching others not to sin.

-Adapted by RK from: Wikipedia contributors.
-"Repentance in Judaism."
+This section adapted from “Repentance in Judaism.”
 Wikipedia, The Free Encyclopedia.
-Wikipedia, The Free Encyclopedia, 19 Jun.
-2015.
-Web.
 28 Jun.
 2015